jloft001/Store-Sales-Project/README.md

 ![Store Sales Dashboard (1)](https://github.com/user-attachments/assets/018cfd51-f8f0-4384-865d-54d26e7b32cd)

 This district of 7 stores, dependent on its expeditures could be a profitable district.
-Based on the information gathered, its best performing store is store id: 4.
+Based on the information gathered, its best performing store is store id: 4 with an aggregated sales volume of $286M for the course of 3 years.

+Stores 7, 5, and 3 seem the be the lower volume stores, resulting in